amankayat/competitive-programming/README.md

 Rules to add new problem in this repo:

-1. add platform name in file like : hackerrank,codechef,codeforces etc.
+1. add platform name in file like : hackerrank,codechef,codeforces,leetcode etc.
 2. add problem link
 3. add code of this prob

 file name should be in this format : problem_name_hr(for hackerrank prob) , problem_name_cc(for codechef prob),problem_name_cc(for codeforces prob).

+Suffix that you can use end of the file name for particular site: hackerrank( hr) ,codeforces(CF), Codechef(CC),hackerrank(HR), leetcode(LC).